Women’s Imaging Fellowship

 - Fetal MR Imaging

-- Breast biopsies using ultrasound, stereotactic, and mammotone techniques
+- Breast biopsies using ultrasound, stereotactic, mammotone, and MR-guidance techniques

 The fellowship is structured so that: